 Family-Focused Physician Interview

-Many organizations will roll out the red carpet for candidates when they come for on-site physician interviews, however, Nathan advises clients to leverage what they know about the candidate to impress them on a personal level.
-It’s not only welcome baskets and fancy dinners, but rather, speaking to the candidate’s interests and showing them how they specifically might be a cultural fit with the organization and the community.
+Many organizations will roll out the red carpet for candidates when they come for on-site physician interviews; however, Jackson Physician Search advises clients to leverage what they know about the candidate to impress them on a personal level.
+It’s not only welcome baskets and fancy dinners but rather speaking to the candidate’s interests and showing them how they specifically might be a cultural fit with the organization and the community.

 For Dr. M, this meant showing her fiance potential spots for him to relocate his small business and talking him through some of the details involved with starting a business in Canton.
 It also meant a tour of the Football Hall of Fame, something the client knew would mean a lot to Dr. M and her football-loving family.

-“The client went above and beyond,” said Nathan.
+“The client went above and beyond,” said the Jackson Physician Search recruiter.
 “I wish all of my clients would put as much effort into recruiting the whole family.”